 Ongoing projects include Snapshots: San Francisco, a blog-based storytelling archive designed to document the ever-expanding and evolving personal thoughts and experiences of the city's residents and visitors

-Composer and conductor, Elliott James Encarnación is also a self-trained cathedral tenor.
-As devotee of Wagner and Bach, Encarnación welcomed his years of study and friendship with the late renown opera composer Conrad Susa.
-He studied orchestral conducting with Dr David Gilbert, a protégé of Bernstein, at the Manhattan School of Music.
+Composer and conductor, Elliott James-Ginn Encarnación is also a self-trained tenor.
+As devotee of Wagner and Bach, Elliott welcomed his years of study and friendship with the late renown opera composer Conrad Susa.
+He studied orchestral conducting with Bernstein-protégé David Gilbert at the Manhattan School of Music.
 He has written for ensembles in Michigan, New York and California.
 His repertoire includes numerous sacred choral works, oratorio and opera.
 Elliott co-founded Prodigal Opera Productions in 2013, serving as artistic director.
-In addition to composing, and singing professionally in numerous Bay Area choral institutions, including the San Francisco Symphony, Elliott works as a conductor and as an instructor of theatre, opera, and music theory.
+In addition to composing and singing, Elliott has performed as a soloist with the San Francisco Symphony, the Marin Symphony, the California Bach Society, and other Bay Area institutions.
+He also works as a conductor and as an instructor of theatre, opera, and music theory.
 He enjoys regular performances as an AGMA chorister with the San Francisco Symphony and the newly founded Cappella SF under Ragnar Bohlin.
 He is currently serving as composer-in-residence for the International Orange Chorale.

 STAGE DIRECTOR | SARAH YOUNG